dphansen/LearnAI-AIonIaaS/README.md

 <img src="notebooks/assets/checkmark.jpg" style="float:right;vertical-align:text-top">

 Instructions:
-1. Log in to your Data Science Virtual Machine with the following command from your local workstation, using CMD, PuTTY or a bash-shell prompt:
+1. Log in to your Data Science Virtual Machine with the following command from your local workstation, using CMD or a bash-shell prompt:

-`thing`
+`ssh nameyoupicked@ipaddressofyourdsvm`

-2. Make a directory for the Workshop with the following command:
+2. Log in to the system.
+Now make a directory for the Workshop with the following command:

 `mkdir ~/gpu`